What’s Not Compostable? 33 Things You Can’t Compost At Home

 WHAT NOT TO COMPOST FROM PETS & ANIMALS

 31. Dog and cat feces and litter: Carnivorous / omnivorous animals’ intestines can be host to a wide range of resilient parasites and pathogens.
-This type of feces must be composted separately in special, high temperature pet composters (read more about this here).
+This type of feces must be composted separately in special, high temperature pet composters (more about this in our zero waste dog article).

 Manure from other pets or livestock, however, is very beneficial.